-To quantitatively document the differences, Figure 3 displays the high-frequency steric SSH variability averaged in the equatorial region between 5° S and 5° N for the five experiments.
-The standard deviation value in this latitudinal band is \sim 0.5 cm in the two experiments without tides and three times as much in the three experiments with tides.
-While the standard deviation value is roughly the same in the open ocean interior for the three tidal experiments, it is nearly double near the western boundary off the Amazon shelf in the experiments with high-resolution bathymetry (NEATL-T-HB and NEATL-T-HB-HF).
+255 To quantitatively document the differences, Figure 3 displays the high-frequency steric SSH variability averaged in the equatorial region between 5°S and 5°N for the five experiments.
+The standard deviation value in this latitudinal band is ~0.5 cm in the two experiments without tides and three times as much in the three experiments with tides.
+While the standard deviation value is roughly the same in the open ocean interior for the three tidal experiments, it is nearly double near no SSH signature (e.g., inertial oscillations).

+260 the western boundary off the Amazon shelf in the experiments with high-resolution bathymetry (NEATL-T-HB and NEATL-T-HB-HF).

-To further illustrate the local impact of the high-resolution bathymetry, Figures 4a and 4b display modeled SSH snapshots from experiments NEATL-T-HB and NEATL-T, with the model bathymetry contours of 100, 1000, 2000, 3000, and 4000 m overlaid.
+To further illustrate the local impact of the high-resolution bathymetry, Figures 4a-b display modeled SSH snapshots from experiments NEATL-T-HB and NEATL-T, with the model bathymetry contours of 100, 1000, 2000, 3000, and 4000 m overlaid.
 Both experiments clearly show two rays of internal tides (solitary-like waves) with one propagating north-northeastward and the other east-northeastward into the open ocean.
 The wave crests of the internal tides are however much more sharply defined in the simulation with high-resolution bathymetry (NEATL-T-HB).
-The north-to-northwestward propagating wave is illustrated in Figures 4c and 4d with a Hovmöller diagram of the SSH along the red dashed line in Figures 4a and 4b.
-The train of internal solitary-like waves starts right off the shelf near 100 m isobath and propagates north to northeastward, with a phase speed of about 2.8 m/s Figures 4c and 4d also shows that the internal tides are much stronger in the experiment with high-resolution bathymetry (NEATL-T-HB).
+The north-to-northwestward propagating wave is illustrated in Figures 4c-d with a Hovmöller diagram of the SSH along the red dashed line in Figures 4a-b.
+The train of internal solitary-like waves starts right off the shelf near 100 m isobath and propagates north to northeastward, with a phase speed of about 2.8 m/s.
+Figures 4c-d also shows that the internal tides are much stronger in the experiment with high-resolution bathymetry (NEATL-T-HB).